redsach/redsach.github.io/_pages/cv.md

   * Testing pre-flight scripts for spectrometer on CIRCE CubeSat
   * Development of fitting routines and modelling techniques
 * **Researcher**, University of Bath, _Oct '19 - Jun '20_
-  * Created remote sensing techniques to improvement earthquake damage assessment
+  * Created remote sensing techniques to improve earthquake damage assessment
   * Supervised by Giorgia Giardina and Pietro Milillo

 Teaching